 The ICOCA IC fare region extensions that went into effect March 13 have opened up some interesting transit possibilities.
 ICOCA has a 200km travel limit but the exit gate fare is calculated by the shortest route possible.
-YouTuber yasu who specializes in finding convoluted transit IC travel options, posted a video that details his very long transit from Kyoto to Osaka in three sections as a single trip using Apple Pay Suica.
+YouTuber yasu who specializes in finding convoluted transit IC travel options, posted a video that details his very, very, long transit from Kyoto to Osaka in three sections as a single trip using Apple Pay Suica.

 Section 2: Wadayama to Himeji on the Bantan line

 Section 3: Himeji to Osaka on the Sanyo line

-This is a 272.6km trip that costs ¥3,410 but ICOCA only charges the shortest possible distance of 42.8km that costs ¥570 when exiting the Osaka station gate.
+This is a 272.6km trip that should cost ¥3,410 but ICOCA only charges the shortest possible distance of 42.8km that costs ¥570 when exiting the Osaka station gate.
 Yasu stayed ‘inside the gate’ the whole journey but there is an in-station gate point at Himeji station between the Bantan and Sanyo lines.
-Logically this is where the ICOCA system could calculate a fare but JR West doesn’t do so.
+This is where the ICOCA system could calculate a correct fare but JR West doesn’t do so.

 Yasu points out that this ‘over the limit’ travel is covered in section 16 of the ICOCA terms and conditions and his trip is not breaking the rules.
 He contacted JR West before the trip and they confirmed this is possible and not breaking the rules, but this kind of loophole can disappear in the wink of an ICOCA system update.